Farewe/invacost/Readme.md

 # Introduction

-The invacost R package provides the InvaCost database in R with several functions to analyse economic costs of invasive species.
+The invacost R package provides the InvaCost database in R with several functions to analyse monetary costs of invasive species.

 There are two main methods developed in this package to estimate the costs associated to biological invasions.